The rankings, now in their second year, were produced in partnership with Japanese education company Benesse.

 The campuses are in close proximity to many of Tokyo’s cultural attractions including Yanesen, a town of temples, and Ueno Park, with its museums and cherry blossoms.
 The campuses also have good transport links to the centre of the capital.

 Many of Tohoku University’s facilities are built around and within the ancient war grounds of the city of Sendai.

 In 1913, Tohoku University became the first university in Japan to admit female students after the appointment in 1911 of its first president, Masataro Sawayanagi, the vice minister of education.
-Tohoku was also the first university to admit foreign students.
+Tohoku was also the first university in Japan to admit foreign students.

-In 2009, Tohoku University was one of 13 universities selected by the Japanese government to contribute to providing higher education on an international level, and the university introduced a series of degree programmes that are predominantly taught in English.
+In 2009, Tohoku University was one of 13 universities selected by the Japanese government to contribute to providing higher education at an international level, and the university introduced a series of degree programmes that are predominantly taught in English.

 More best university guides